wgmods/Mods-API-Documentation/docs/PythonAPI/utils.md

 The method is similar to "os.path.isfile(path)".

-It returns "True" if the file exists on the given "path".
+It returns **true** if the file exists on the given path.

 You can see full documentation on this function on the official Python website here: https://docs.python.org/2/library/os.path.html#os.path.isfile

+#### Input parameters
+- path - a path to the file, str

+#### Returns
+- bool

+---

+### isDir(path)

+The method is similar to "os.path.isDir(path)".

+It returns **true**, if the directory exists on the given path.

+You can see full documentation on this function on the official Python website here: https://docs.python.org/2/library/os.path.html#os.path.isdir

 #### Input parameters
 - path - a path to the file, str